richy486/richy486.github.io/README.md

 # richy486.github.io

-Open `Package.swift` in Xcode and build.
+Open `Package.swift` in Xcode and build and run to update the html.
+Make sure to do this before publishing.

 Run locally with `python3 -m http.server` in the `Build` directory, e.g. `cd Build/;python3 -m http.server;cd ..`